 Both Goodwin and Mulholland agree the most important benefits of RFgen are efficiency and accuracy.
 "If I was to send over the wrong piece of information, it could end up costing us a lot of money for a single asset tag being wrong and shut down different projects.
 With RFgen, nothing has been recorded or shipped wrong.
 Nothing has been rejected by our customers," Goodwin explained.

 Performing inventory counts also became faster, easier and more accurate.
-Before RFgen, the CyberCore team printed out inventory reports from Costpoint and then manually counted product.
+Before RFgen, the CyberCore team printed out inventory reports from Costpoint and then manually counted the product.
 Physical counts were so time-intensive that they could only be conducted twice per year.
 Now, employees scan everything they find in each location.
 "I receive the exact count," said Goodwin.
 "There is no altering of numbers from the crew; only I can alter numbers.
 It's faster because they don't worry about how many items 'should' be there."

 Extremely high data accuracy gives CyberCore confidence that its inventory levels are actual numbers, mitigating unnecessary risk due to imperfect data capture processes.
-It also ensures product is properly stocked and tracked for customer inquiries, compliance and third-party audits.
+It also ensures the product is properly stocked and tracked for customer inquiries, compliance and third-party audits.

 Scanning purchase orders in receiving used to be a frustrating process that frequently resulted in lost data.
 With RFgen, scanned information is held in the barcode scanner.
 This capability is critical since some of CyberCore customers require specific information to be captured about every item received.
 "Even if a connection fails, you can just hit resend," said Goodwin.
 "You don't have to do all the work again."